Top APR Vs APY Differences: A Comprehensive Guide

 Is APR better than APY?

-On comparing the APR vs APY, it is clear that the APR is better for assessing loans and credit instruments.
-On the other hand, the APY is better for investments because it accounts for interest compounding.
+When it comes to APR and APY, one cannot be better than the other because they are used for different instruments.
+The APR is for assessing loans and credit instruments.
+On the other hand, the APY is for investments because it accounts for interest compounding.

 Share